-(a) Pursuant to an order received from Income Tax Appellate Tribunal (ITAT) in respect of the assessment years 1995-96, 1996-97 and 1997-98, upholding the Appeal of the Income Tax Department for disallowing proportionate depreciation on the assets of the Automotive Component business acquired by the Company during the year ended 31st March,1995, the Company may receive a demand from the Income Tax Department estimated at Rs.138.8 million (31st March, 2019: Rs.154.9 million) net of provision of Rs.20.7 million (31st March, 2019: Rs.Nil) [including interest of Rs.120.7 million (31st March, 2019: Rs.116.1 million].
+(a) Pursuant to an order received from Income Tax Appellate Tribunal (ITAT) in respect of the assessment years 1995-96, 1996-97 and 1997-98, upholding the Appeal of the Income Tax Department for disallowing proportionate depreciation on the assets of the Automotive Component business acquired by the Company during the year ended 31st March,1995, the Company was expecting to receive a demand from the Income Tax Department as on 31st March 2020, estimated at Rs.138.8 Million net of provision of Rs.20.7 Million [including interest of Rs.120.7 Million].

-The Company has preferred an appeal against the ITAT order in the Bombay High Court.
-During the current year, the Company has made a partial provision in the books of account based on its own assessment and the advice given by tax consultant.
+The Company preferred an appeal against the ITAT order in the Bombay High Court.
+During the year ended 31st March 2020, the Company made a partial provision in the books of account based on its own assessment and the advice given by tax consultant.